 Don’t you think it’s a little risky?

 Risk management is about making sure the critical work gets done properly, even in highly variable environments.
-Scrum and Feature Crews are excellent examples of software development practices that focus on risk management—in particular, the risk that you won’t efficiently ship value and quality to the customer.
+Scrum is an excellent example of software development practices that focus on risk management—in particular, the risk that you won’t efficiently ship value and quality to the customer.

 As I pointed out in my very first column, Dev schedules, flying pigs, and other fantasies, dev schedules and test schedules are in the risk management category.
 All the feature dates are checkpoints to mitigate risk.
 Only the small number of cross-group synchronization points (major milestones) are commitments.

 What matter in risk management are focus, order, and status—not precision.
 Focus on what’s important, do those items in priority order, and track the status as the situation changes.
 Notice that hitting precise dates for tasks isn’t important, so long as you finish the critical tasks at the expected quality on time.
 Everything else can be cut.